 The name Patricia is a girl's name of Latin origin meaning "noble, patrician".
 Patricia is ranked #889 on our popularity charts and is often added to lists like Classic Girl Names and discussed in our forums with posts like "Drop your least fav name GIRLS".

 From the experts:

 Patricia still sounds patrician, though its scores of nicknames definitely don't.
-Wildly popular from the forties (Number 4 in 1948) through the sixties, Patricia has been fading ever since--but a comeback in its full form is definitely conceivable--just look at Penelope.
+Wildly popular from the forties (alternately Number 3 and 4 throughout the decade) to the sixties, Patricia has been fading ever since.
+But a comeback in its full form is definitely conceivable—just look at Penelope.

 Two bestselling contemporary novelists are Patricia Highsmith and Patricia Cornwell.

-Trivia tidbits: Pat Nixon was born Thelma, Patricia is Rooney Mara's birth name.
+Trivia tidbits: Pat Nixon was born Thelma, and Patricia is Rooney Mara's birth name.